covid-visualizer/alpha/README.md

 <a name="dataconfig"></a>
 # Data Configuration

+Don't pay attention to the last one or two characters in the name of each parameter.
+Those are symbols that tell the software whether the parameter is an integer (#), a floating-point number (##), a character string ($), or a date (^).

 Dates are specified by the format `M--D` where M and D are the number of the month and the day, respectively.
 * Note there are two hyphens between the month number and the day number.
 For example the ides of March would be `3--15`
 * This unusual format is used because spreadsheets often change the format of entries such as `3/15` into some internal representation for a date that may vary between different spreadsheet vendors.

 <a name="python"></a>
 # Python Code

+### Defining new parameters

+If you want to add a new parameter to the spreadsheet and to the software, you must pre-define it in the code by adding its full name to the other "keys" in `County.legal_keys`

+A parameter's "full name" includes one or two terminal characters that specifies the parameter's data-type:
+* # = integer
+* ## = float
+* $ = string
+* ^ = date in `M--D` format

+When you use the parameter in the code, do not use the terminal data-type characters.

+New parameters become a value in `County` instances.

 <a name="extensions"></a>
 # Ideas for Extensions